 In the highlighted area, search for the below permissions and click on add at the end.

-Once the above permissions are added to your role, your role assignments should look like:
+Once the above permissions are added to your role, your role assignments should look like this:

 Click on save and head back to snowflake.
 Now create an external stage using the storage integration object by following the below query.